 Mental Health and Family Law

-In cases where domestic violence is a factor, whether as a result of a mental health issue or the result of a power and control dynamic, Varnum's Family Law attorneys are sensitive to the needs of clients who need to successfully negotiate a safe exit from an abusive relationship.
-This includes, but is not limited to, the use of Personal Protection Orders (PPOs) and orders of protection.
+In cases where domestic violence is a factor, whether as a result of a mental health issue or the result of a power and control dynamic, Varnum's family law attorneys are sensitive to the needs of clients who need to successfully negotiate a safe exit from an abusive relationship.
+This includes, but is not limited to, the use of personal protection orders (PPOs).

 Varnum's Family Law Team has deep knowledge and experience in handling these sensitive issues while remaining passionate advocates for you.
 Our team is dedicated to navigating these potentially high-conflict cases with our clients and finding solutions that work for parents and children.

 For more information, please contact either your Varnum attorney, or Mark Hills at 616/846-0687 or email@example.com